When it was set up in 1992, LEAP's first intention was to provide things to do for people in the Cambuslang area who were aged 50 and over.

 Then, in 2013, the Big Lottery supported us to extend our Hands On Project into Blantyre, Bothwell, Hamilton and Uddingston.

-And in 2014, we extended the reach of our befriending and handyperson services into the Avondale area, setting up a new office in Strathaven which eventually became the Avondale Hands On Project in 2018.
+And in 2014, we extended the reach of our befriending and handyperson services into the Avondale area, setting up a new office in Strathaven which eventually became the Avondale Hands On Project which ran between 2018 and 2021.

 Alongside that, the focus of our funding from the Climate Challenge Fund changed from our Making a Difference project, to our R:evolve Recycle project, teaching people about the impact on fashion on our environment, and encouraging people to give clothes a second life through our clothing swap shop boutiques.

-And now we have more than 200 volunteers and 27 staff, all focused on enhancing the lives of older people in Lanarkshire - something we aim to continue and develop.
+And now we have more than 200 volunteers and more than 20 staff, all focused on enhancing the lives of older people in South Lanarkshire - something we aim to continue and develop.